THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The Moncler Men’s, Women’s and Enfant Collections were born from the search for shapes and functionality, innovation of materials and details with constant attention to the elevation of the collection in all its categories, expressing the brand’s DNA to respond to the multiple needs of the global and local customers.

 In Moncler Grenoble, the brand’s DNA is even stronger and more defined.
-Moncler Grenoble has become a technology and style innovation lab for the sporty consumer with an interest in performance, design and innovation.
+Moncler Grenoble has become a technology and style innovation lab, enriched with luxury-mountain lifestyle elements, celebrating the glamorous flair of the Alps, for the sporty consumer with an interest in performance, design and innovation.
 The Moncler Grenoble Fall Winter collections are split into High Performance, products guaranteeing maximum performance, Performance & Style, for the sporty consumer who also cares about design, and Après-Ski, for the consumer who is looking for style with a sporting edge.
 Day-namic is the Spring Summer outdoor collection developed in the name of functionality and style.

 Moncler Genius collections express creativity in its highest form by bringing together different interpretations and visions of the brand by talented co-creators, who contribute to reaching new communities and generating new creative energy, while always remaining true to the brand’s uniqueness.